GIRIA machine to build three-dimensional models

 The Grinding Imaging Reconstruction Instrument (GIRI) at Princeton University enables three-dimensional reconstructions of centimeter-scale samples that cannot be imaged using traditional x-ray computed tomography techniques.

-GIRI consists of a computer numerical control surface grinder that has been retrofitted with a high resolution imaging stage.
+GIRI comprises a computer numerical control surface grinder that has been retrofitted with a high resolution imaging stage.
 The system automatically removes material from the surface of a sample, takes an image, and repeats until the entire sample is ground away.
 The resulting image stack – which serves as a digital archive of the sample – is processed using a neural network that can accurately trace objects of interest after being trained by a researcher.
 Digital models of the isolated objects enable direct measurement of spatial statistics (e.g., porosity permeability, density, curvature, aspect ratio, etc.) without stereological corrections and/or prior assumptions about the underlying three-dimensional structure of a sample.